32divided By 2

 The Concept of Remainders

 While 32 divided by 2 results in a whole number (16) with no remainder, many division problems do have remainders.
 A remainder is the amount left over after the division is complete.
-For example, if we divide 33 by 2:
+To give you an idea, if we divide 33 by 2:

 33 ÷ 2 = 16 with a remainder of 1